 Litigation outcomes are difficult to predict, especially inequitable distribution jurisdictions where the court has broad discretion based on the needs and conduct of the spouses.

 Even in community property states, characterizing property is tricky.
 Did Aunt Jane leave her house to you (separate property) or to both of you? (community property).
-Once inherited, was it maintained with your premarital savings (in which case it would remain separate property) or with community property (in which case it would become separate property with a community property interest.)
+Once inherited, was it maintained with your premarital savings (in which case it would remain separate property) or with community property (in which case it would become a separate property with a community property interest.)
 Did you know that pensions are community property only to the extent they were earned during the marriage?

 Spouses are supposed to disclose all property and debts to one another.
 The failure to do so can void an agreement, breach a fiduciary duty, and lead to loss of the undisclosed property and an action for damages.

-Below is a non-exclusive list of property types you may have, for which you should gather documents and obtain valuations
+Below is a non-exclusive list of property types you may have, for which you should gather documents and obtain valuations prior to a mediation session.

 Possible martial or separate property and supporting documents

-* Tax returns with all relevant schedules (Federal & State, individual, joint, family or separate property business, partnerships, living trusts etc.)
+* Tax returns with all relevant schedules (Federal & State, individual, joint, family or separate property business, partnerships, living trusts, etc.)

 * Any documents related to inherited property